kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

    * MacOS and Brew

-       Brew does not copy the OpenSSL compilation headers during install, to prevent interfering with the version of OpenSSL provided with MacOS.
-This will cause an error while building Kismet saying that `openssl/ssl.h` can not be found.

-       Fixing this is simple - you need to tell `./configure` where to find the OpenSSL libraries from Brew when running `./configure`:
+       Brew does not place things where the compiler can find them by default, and does not install all development headers, to prevent conflict with MacOS system headers.
+To work around this, extra options must be passed to the `./configure` stage:

        ```bash
-       $ LDFLAGS="-L/usr/local/opt/openssl@1.1/lib" CPPFLAGS="-I/usr/local/opt/openssl@1.1/include" ./configure --disable-libwebsockets
+       $ LDFLAGS="-L/opt/homebrew/Cellar/openssl\@1.1/1.1.1m/lib -L/opt/homebrew/Cellar/libusb/1.0.24/lib" CPPFLAGS="-I/opt/homebrew/Cellar/openssl\@1.1/1.1.1m/include -I/opt/homebrew/Cellar/libusb/1.0.24/include" ./configure --disable-libwebsockets
         ```

        This may not be necessary with other package managers under MacOS.

+       If the libraries still can not be found with the above `./configure` command, you will need to examine your brew configuration to see if it is installing packages in a different location, or if a different version of the library has been installed.
+In these cases, you will need to adjust the `LDFLAGS` and `CPPFLAGS` in the `./configure` command so that they point to the installed location and version of the libraries.

        The brew-supplied libwebsockets does not include the client-mode code, which is the only part Kismet actually needs.
 It is necessary to disable client-mode websockets, this will only impact using remote capture over websockets *from* a MacOS system - websockets server support and receiving remote packets *as* a websockets server will work fine.